Fiona Uwamahoro: Documenting Rwandan Fashion From the Inside

 FIONA UWAMAHORO

-A PhD researcher at the London College of Fashion, Fiona Uwamahoro is writing the emergence of the Rwandan fashion sector into the record, moving between libraries in London and the ateliers and markets of Kigali.
-Her route here ran through a sociology degree, a master's thesis on fashion entrepreneurship, and a Guardian article on Rwanda's second-hand clothing ban that made her think harder about who the global fashion system was built to serve.
-This portrait follows what it means to her to research her own country's fashion while counting herself as part of the field she is documenting.
+A PhD researcher at the London College of Fashion, Fiona Uwamahoro is writing the evolution of the Rwandan fashion sector into the record, moving between libraries in London and the ateliers and markets of Kigali.
+Her route here ran through a sociology degree, a master's thesis on fashion entrepreneurship, and a Guardian article on Rwanda's second-hand clothing ban that made her think further about who the global fashion system was built to serve.
+This portrait follows what it means to her to research her own country's fashion while counting herself as part of the field she is documenting, and why she believes the work of building the sector starts with education and the systems that nurture it.

 HER CRAFT